panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-09-22-PMC/2021-09-22-PMC_Summary.md

 **8. Update on max. transfers within PaNOSC**

-Ornela reported that she has checked that that there is not maximum amount that can be transfered as long as *Subcontracting* is not involved in the change.
+Ornela reported that she has checked that that there is not a maximum amount that can be transfered as long as *Subcontracting* is not involved in the change.
 Of course, all change has to be justified and increasing or decreasing the contribution to a task surely must be related with a transfer of money.

 Ornela asked about spending plans for the last year of PaNOSC execution and Jordi explained that he plans to report this to the Executive Board together with the status of expenditure up until 31/11/2021.
 Jordi will be asking all partners their spending plans for the last year of the project and also their status at the end of November.